imhgchoi/financial_RL/README.md

-# financial_RL
+# Reinforcement Learning in Finance
-A small project to predict stock price movement using Reinforcement Learning algorithms
+### A small project to predict stock price movement using Reinforcement Learning algorithms